2000 NFL season: Television

 This was the third year under the league's eight-year broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

 ABC fired Boomer Esiason, reportedly because he and Al Michaels never got along in the MNF booth.
-The network decided to go in a radical direction by hiring comedian Dennis Miller, along with Dan Fouts, to join Michaels.
+ABC decided to go in a radical direction by hiring comedian Dennis Miller, along with Dan Fouts, to join Michaels.

-Dick Enberg joined CBS, becoming the #2 play-by-play commentator, alongside Dan Dierdorf, while Verne Lundquist returned to call college football for the network.
+Dick Enberg joined CBS, becoming the #2 play-by-play commentator, alongside Dan Dierdorf, while Verne Lundquist returned to call college football for CBS after week 2.
 Also, Mike Ditka joined The NFL Today as an analyst.
+Daryl Johnston joined CBS as a color commentator, with Kevin Harlan starting week 6.